evilstreak/markdown-js/README.md

 console.log( markdown.toHTML( "Hello *World*!" ) );
 ```

+#### Older versions of node

+We only officially support node >= 0.10 as the libraries we use for building
+and testing don't work on older versions of node.
+That said since this module
+is so simple and doesn't use any parts of the node API if you use the pre-built
+version and find a bug let us know and we'll try and fix it.

 ### Browser

 It also works in a browser; here is a complete example: